DarrenCNLee/Huffman-Encoder-and-Decoder/asgn3/README.md

 		Contains function prototypes for queue

 	quick.c
-		Contains C code for the two Quick Sorts
+		Contains C code for the two Quick Sortsi

+	quick.h
+		Contains function prototypes and moves and comparison variables for Quick Sort

 	shell.c
 		Contains C code for Shell Sort

 	shell.h
-		Contains function prototypes for Shell Sort
+		Contains function prototypesi and moves and comparison variables for Shell Sort

 	sorting.c
 		Contains C code for test harness for sorting algorithms